 Motorcycle touring pack list guide | Freedom is not being weighed down by too much stuff

 Motorcycles are not beasts of burden.
 “Less is more” is the simple principle in packing for a two-wheeled adventure.
-I’ve seen some on tour that seem to be loaded with everything except the kitchen sink.
+I’ve seen some on tour that seem to have loaded everything except the kitchen sink onto their touring motorbike.

 I normally work backwards from my destination and then forwards as I plan the journey to get there.
 Will it be hot, cold, or both?
 That immediately makes some things essential and excludes others.
 I pack wet weather kit regardless, since rain is inevitable in this part of the world.